Chart Color Schemes

 Population growth drivers in Larrakeyah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Larrakeyah's population is approximately 4,383.
-This figure represents an increase of 440 people since the 2021 Census, which reported a population of 3,943.
-The change is inferred from the estimated resident population of 4,389 in June 2024 and address validation as of the Census date.
-Larrakeyah's population density is around 2,247 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Larrakeyah's growth rate since the 2021 census was 11.2%, surpassing both the SA3 area (8.7%) and the national average, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 81.6% of overall population gains during recent periods.
+Larrakeyah's population was around 4,383 as of November 2025, reflecting an increase of 440 people since the 2021 Census.
+The 2021 Census reported a population of 3,943 people in Larrakeyah.
+This increase is inferred from the estimated resident population of 4,389 as of June 2024 and address validation since the Census date.
+This results in a population density ratio of 2,247 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Larrakeyah's growth rate of 11.2% since the 2021 census exceeded both the SA3 area (8.7%) and the national average.
+Overseas migration contributed approximately 81.6% of overall population gains during recent periods, driving this growth.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort, provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, Larrakeyah is expected to have an above median population growth.
-By 2041, the area's population is projected to increase by 729 persons, recording a total gain of 16.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projected demographic shifts, an above median population growth is projected for Larrakeyah.
+The area is expected to increase by 729 persons to reach a total of 5,112 by 2041, reflecting a gain of 16.8% over the 17-year period.

 Frequently Asked Questions - Population